 Today's visitor approaches Lochleven Castle in the same way as William Wallace, Robert the Bruce and the many Scottish Monarchs who visited, including Mary: by boat.
 Signs from the centre of Kinross direct visitors past a housing development to a car park on the west side of the loch and here you find the pier used by the Historic Environment Scotland ferry that carries visitors to the island castle.

 The reception and ticket office is set into the side of the bistro near the pier.
+Booking ahead is recommended, especially at busy times, as the capacity of the boats are limited.
 The boat trip to the island takes ten minutes, and en route you gain interesting views of a church and churchyard on the north side of the loch, and of Kinross House.

 And although well preserved, what you see today is perhaps only a half of the castle that originally stood here.
 The sequencing of the various curtain walls is unclear, but for much of its life what you see today formed the inner courtyard of the original castle.
 Less remains of the outer courtyard, which would have housed ancillary buildings and accommodation plus the gardens walked by Mary Queen of Scots during her captivity.